xuelan/v360/Readme.md

 ## Simple spark job for indexing Solr 7.10

 Examples of how to load json data into Solr with some nested documents

+## Simple SparkStreaming for pushing transactions to Kafka

+Examples of SparkStreaming

+## Simple KafkaStream for loading data to Cassandra

+Examples of KafkaStream